Deep Contrastive One-Class Time Series Anomaly Detection: Introduction

-In particular, with the great success of contrastive learning in representation learning, several researchers use contrastive learning for AD. \cite{de2021contrastive} directly treats the InfoNCE loss of CPC \cite{oord2018representation} as the anomaly score for image AD, performing the contrast of the context vector with the future representation vector.
+In particular, contrastive learning-based AD methods are emerging. \cite{de2021contrastive} directly treats the InfoNCE loss of CPC \cite{oord2018representation} as the anomaly score for image AD, contrasting the context vector with the future representation vector.
 NeuTraL AD \cite{qiu2021neural} devises a contrastive loss specific to a fixed set of learnable transformations and regards the training loss as the anomaly score, contrasting the transformed samples (views) with the original ones in the representation space.
-The contrastive learning AD methods above are based on a single assumption, that the comparison objects of normal samples have greater mutual information than those of anomalies.
-What makes it worse, they treat pairs of samples that are not transformed from the same normal one as negative pairs and push them away, even though both are normal.
-However, AD is actually to extract features common to the vast majority of normal samples, so the standard of choosing negative pairs leads to a decline in AD performance.
+The single-assumption-based CL AD methods above assume that more mutual information exists between normal comparison objects than anomalous ones.
+However, pairs transformed from different normal samples are treated as negative ones, pushing away many normal samples inside and not capturing shared information in the same class, similar to \cite{caron2020unsupervised}.
+It goes against the very nature of AD, i.e., extracting features common to the vast majority of normal samples, thus leading to a decline in AD performance.

-Indeed there are some scholars who combine these normality assumptions into some compound ones so as to learn more expressive representations for downstream anomaly detection.
-For instance, Deep SVDD \cite{ruff2018deep} realizes a deep one-class classification framework for anomaly detection with deep features or representations learned by a pre-trained autoencoder. \cite{sohn2020learning} presents the two-stage one-class classifier on contrastive representations, and points out a subtle but important observation, i.e., the uniformity property of contrastive representation may hurt the one-class AD performance.
-It correspondingly discovers that a novel distribution level augmentation could remedy this defect to a large extent.
-Even though, we still argue that learning the normality representation is distinct from capturing the underlying data distribution governing the normality and outliers' irregularity, and formally they are two discrepant optimization objectives.
+Indeed some scholars combine these normality assumptions into some compound ones to learn more expressive representations for downstream AD tasks.
+For instance, Deep SVDD \cite{ruff2018deep} realizes a deep one-class classification framework for AD with deep features or representations learned by a pre-trained autoencoder. \cite{sohn2020learning} presents the two-stage one-class classifier on contrastive representations and points out a subtle but important observation, i.e., the uniformity property of contrastive representation may hurt the one-class AD performance.
+Even though, we argue that learning representation is distinct from capturing the normality and anomalies' underlying data regularities, formally they are two discrepant optimization objectives.
 Therefore, with representation learning and outlier discriminating separated, the two-stage AD methods' performance is limited.
-In addition, these AD methods are originally proposed in the computer vision domain, and generalizing them simply into time-series AD task is meaningless for their lack of temporal dependencies.
+In addition, these AD methods are originally proposed in the computer vision domain, lacking temporal dependencies, thus generalizing them simply into time-series AD tasks is meaningless.